⚠️ Important disclosure

 Anthropic's policy is not to retain or train on data submitted via the API.
 Your file briefly transits their servers for analysis only.

-⚠️AI categorisation is not infallible.
-Always review the categories assigned to your transactions before drawing conclusions.
+⚠️AI categorisation and tax calculations are not infallible.
+Always review the categories assigned to your transactions and seek professional advice for tax matters before acting on any output.

-This is not a substitute for personalised financial advice from a licensed professional.
+This is not a substitute for personalised financial, tax, or legal advice from a licensed professional.

 Built quietly.
 Compounded daily.